Cyclone Amphan: Millions evacuated in India, Bangladesh, as storm approaches | DW | 19.05.2020

 Cyclone Amphan is threatening to be one of the most dangerous to hit the two countries in years.
 Climate change has led to an increasing number of powerful storms hitting their coasts.

-More than two million people were being evacuated from at-risk areas of India and Bangladesh on Tuesday as cyclone "Amphan" bore down.
+More than 2 million people were being evacuated from at-risk areas of India and Bangladesh on Tuesday as Cyclone Amphan bore down.

 The cyclone is one of the strongest storms in year, with winds of up to 185 kilometers (115 miles) per hour expected when the cyclone makes landfall on Wednesday.